2015 IIHF World Championship final: Match

 After the game Crosby remarked, "I don't think you come into a game like this thinking you're going to win 6–1 ...
 We got better as the tournament went on, and we saved our best for last here today."
 Ovechkin said his team "threw the game away" in the second period but added, "Of course [Canada] played really well today, it's obvious that they're a good experienced team and they showed it today."
 He was also quoted as saying, "[O]f course, someone was tired and maybe someone was less prepared.
 But all of us were in similar conditions, and speaking about fatigue would be wrong [...]
 Everyone fought and did their best, but unfortunately, the Canadians were much stronger than us."

 At the medal ceremony, most Russian players walked out before the Canadian anthem was played.
-Sport commentator Don Cherry called the Russian team "dishonorable" and said they could not accept clear defeat.
+Sport commentator Don Cherry called the Russian team "had no class" and said they could not accept clear defeat.
 After the tournament, Russian officials had claimed this was an organizational error, not a means of disrespect, however, the general manager later apologized to Canada for the incident.
 IIHF investigated the incident and fined Russia 80,000 Swiss francs; the Russian federation accepted the fine.

 The United States took the bronze medal with a 3–0 win over the Czech Republic.
 Spezza received the directorate award winner as the tournament's best forward.
-Brent Burns was named the best defenseman.
+Brent Burns was named the best defenceman.
 Finland's Pekka Rinne took the award for best goaltender.
 The media all-star team included Burns, Spezza, Canada's Taylor Hall, Sweden's Oliver Ekman-Larsson, Czech's Jaromír Jágr, and US goalie Connor Hellebuyck.
 Jágr, who had six goals and three assists, was named MVP by the media.